Questions about IRE?

 Once the needles are in place, short pulses of electricity are passed between them.
 The needles may then be moved and the process repeated until the whole tumour and some of the surrounding area has been treated.

-You may have to stay in hospital for a couple of days.
+You may have to stay in hospital for a couple of days or longer depending on whether you have open or percutaneous IRE.
 This is to make sure that you have recovered from the general anaesthetic and aren’t in any pain or discomfort.

 If you had IRE as part of an operation to remove the cancer, you may need to stay in hospital for about 10 days or longer, depending on your recovery and any complications.